build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

  Recovery from a Disaster, with Zero Data Loss or ZDLDR means that once the database is back in service it will carry on from the point of failure and hold all transactional history up until the point of failure.
 For instance if we lost an Availability Zone at 9:00am UTC, For a ZDLDR Solution we would want a DR Solution that could reinstate that database service as if it were 09:00am UTC again anything less could imply loss of new or changed data.

- A database with missing or out of date data may simply cause an application to cease to function as it should, report incorrect or missing data and could require complex manual intervention to rectify.
+ A database with missing or out of date data may cause an application to cease to function as it should, report incorrect or missing data and could require complex manual intervention to rectify.
 The issue could further be impacted if the system continued to operate with the missing or incorrect data which then causes additional logical cascading data corruptions.

  ## Cloud Enabled vs Cloud Native Databases
 One of the key reasons to use a relational database service such as Amazon RDS is to ensure data is highly available and recoverable at all times.
 This is all provided by a managed service (PaaS) that facilitates the simple setup, configuration and administration of this called Amazon RDS.